LiamMullen8/The-Virus/README.md

 The name is fitting as we are currently amidst the Coronavirus.

 Using slightly different values for some components and will results is pretty drastic change in aural phenomena.
-This pedal certainly is a weird wounding one :)
+This pedal certainly is a weird sounding one :)

 Components ordered at Tayda Electronics.
 They really do have amazing prices : ) - - - https://www.taydaelectronics.com/ - - -